Though sick leave is not required by federal law, administration

 held by an individual or family member receiving assistive reproductive

-or supervisor learns genetic information about an employee by overhearing
+if a manager or supervisor learns genetic information about an employee

-a conversation between the employee and others or by receiving it
+by overhearing a conversation between the employee and others or by

-if an employer follows up with "probing" questions, such as whether
+does not apply if an employer follows up with "probing" questions,

-other family members have the condition or whether the employee has
+such as whether other family members have the condition or whether

-as a confidential medical record and kept separate from personnel
+must be treated as a confidential medical record and kept separate

-files.
+from personnel files.
 Access to medical files should be strictly limited.
-Information

-may be kept in the same files that an employer uses for confidential
+Information may be kept in the same files that an employer uses for

-medical information under the ADA as long as the ADA's confidentiality
+confidential medical information under the ADA as long as the ADA's